Click to toggle navigation menu.

 Third-party coverage responds when someone sues you or a regulator comes after you: legal defense costs from customer or partner lawsuits following a breach, settlements and judgments from privacy claims, PCI DSS fines and card brand assessments, and media liability for content-related claims.

-For a deeper breakdown of what each coverage type actually pays and where the gaps are, see our full guide: First-Party vs. Third-Party Cyber Coverage: What Every Business Needs to Understand Before a Breach.
+For a deeper breakdown of what each coverage type actually pays and where the gaps are, see our full guide: First-Party vs. Third-Party Cyber Coverage.

 Frequently Asked Questions